MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

     print(get_session_response.json())
     ```

-1. Run the notebook cell, you should one line printed as the Livy session is created.
+1. Run the notebook cell, you should see one line printed as the Livy session is created.

     :::image type="content" source="media\Livy-API\Livy-API-session-start.png" alt-text="Screenshot showing the results of the first notebook cell execution" lightbox="media\Livy-API\Livy-API-session-start.png" :::

-1. You can verify that the Livy session has been created by using the [View your jobs in the Monitoring hub](#View your jobs in the Monitoring hub) below.
+1. You can verify that the Livy session is created by using the [View your jobs in the Monitoring hub](#View your jobs in the Monitoring hub).

 ### Submit a spark.sql statement using the Livy API Spark session

-1. Add another notebook cell below and insert this code.
+1. Add another notebook cell and insert this code.

     ```python
     # call get session API